 Maintenance bonds guarantee that work will be performed without defects in terms of materials and workmanship.
 Maintenance bonds are typically issued in conjunction with performance bonds.

-A supply bond guarantees that materials or equipment will be delivered as promised by the supplier; it usually includes both performance and payment obligations.
+A supply bond guarantees that materials or equipment will be delivered as promised by the supplier; supply bondsusually include both performance and payment obligations.
+These bonds are typically required of all public construction projects with a budget exceeding $100,000.

-A customs bond guarantees all duties, taxes and necessary fees are satisfied to customs when importing commercial goods into the United States over $2,500.
+A customs bond guarantees all duties, taxes, and necessary fees are satisfied to customs when importing commercial goods into the United States over $2,500.
+Commonly referred to as an imports bond, custom bonds are also required when importing goods subject to government regulations.